Skip to main content

-The Problem: Repeat-Player Experts
+The Repeat-Player Expert Problem

-This creates selection bias— over time, the insurer's expert roster is populated almost exclusively by professionals who reliably produce claim-minimizing results.
-It's not that every finding is wrong, but the systemic tilt is real and measurable.
-In May 2025, the U.S. Senate held hearings on insurer claims practices in which whistleblower adjusters provided devastating testimony: one adjuster (Jordan Lee) stated that 44 of his 46 field reports — 96% — were altered by the insurer, with some estimates reduced by as much as 98%.
-Another (Ben Mandell) testified that 18 of 20 reports (90%) were changed, and that he was fired for refusing to omit documented damage.
+The scale of the problem is documented.
+In testimony before the Florida House of Representatives in December 2022, whistleblower adjusters provided devastating numbers: Jordan Lee stated that 44 of his 46 field reports — 96% — were altered by the insurer, with some estimates reduced by as much as 98%.
+Ben Mandell testified that 18 of 20 reports (90%) were changed, and that he was fired for refusing to omit documented damage.
+In May 2025, the U.S. Senate Subcommittee on Disaster Management held further hearings on insurer claims practices following recent natural disasters, where witnesses from Pilot Catastrophe Services testified about Allstate altering field estimates.
 A forensic engineer confirmed that over 90% of his causation reports were altered through a so-called “peer review” process at the home office, which reversed his field findings to align with the insurer's denial strategy.

 ⚠️